 Our purchase commitments consist primarily of non-cancellable purchase orders with vendors to manufacture certain components and ophthalmic instruments.
-Future minimum payments for our purchase commitments as of January 1, 2022 were approximately \$18.0 million.
+As of December 31, 2022, our future minimum payments through fiscal year 2024 for our purchase commitments were approximately \$20.6 million, with \$2.1 million committed for the next 12 months.